menu

 Setting & Lifestyle

-Kasson is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Kasson is a great place for families with children to consider.
+First of all, many other families with children live here, making Kasson a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Kasson has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kasson’s overall crime rate is lower than average for the country.

 Demographics

-The per capita income in Kasson in 2022 was $41,838, which is upper middle income relative to Minnesota and the nation.
-This equates to an annual income of $167,352 for a family of four.
+The per capita income in Kasson in 2022 was $38,131, which is middle income relative to Minnesota and the nation.
+This equates to an annual income of $152,524 for a family of four.
 However, Kasson contains both very wealthy and poor people as well.

 The people who call Kasson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kasson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Kasson include German, Norwegian, Irish, English, and Swedish.